 CH: The council has already been authorized to spend a certain amount of money on business equipment as long as it is for the benefit of the student body.
+Are you ready for the guestion?

 CH: The question before you is shall the council purchase a printer system at a cost not to exceed \$1,500?